 #6 Automate clunky processes.

 You can be a master at ignoring distractions and have all of the most effective time management activities perfected.
-But as an HR professional, none of that will help if you’re still bogged down by poor processes.
-Tasks like approving time-off requests or updating employee information don’t need to take up your whole day.
-Yet in many organizations, it’s all the HR representative can do to keep his or her head above the flood of paperwork.
+But as a busy employee, none of that will help if you’re still bogged down by poor processes.
+Tasks, like approving time-off requests or updating employee information, don’t need to take up your whole day.
+Yet in many organizations, it’s all you can do to keep your head above the flood of paperwork.

 When you save that time on the tasks that normally consume your entire day, you can start working on those projects that have lived on your to-do list for far too long.
 Check out these additional time management tips from G2 Crowd